 5. Learn to say no

-Many of us are guilty of agreeing to take on tasks even if we don’t want to because it’s easier than saying no. However, if you find yourself saying yes to everything, there’s a risk that you may begin to feel resentful and overwhelmed by commitments.
+Many of us are guilty of agreeing to take on tasks even if we don’t want to because it’s easier than saying ‘no’.
+However, if you find yourself saying yes to everything, there’s a risk that you may begin to feel resentful and overwhelmed by commitments.

-Generally, saying no doesn’t cause problems with relationships, and if it does, then it’s important to question why (people who respect you should also respect your decisions).
-It might, however, take the people around you some time to adjust to you being someone that says no sometimes.
+Generally, saying no doesn’t cause problems with relationships, and if it does, it’s important to question why (people who respect you should also respect your decisions).
+It might, however, take the people around you some time to adjust to you saying no sometimes – and you might sometimes have to repeat yourself to let the message sink in.
+This can be tricky, but it’s important to stand by your decision if you know it’s best for you.

 6. Learn something new